4.5. Planning for Logistics#

 4.5.3.1.
 Thought Exercise#

-Estimating a single location for the robot is not always possible: posterior densities can be multi-modal, and so do not know any better than that we are in one of a number of possible locations.
+Estimating a single location for the robot is not always possible: posterior densities can be multi-modal, and so the robot may not know any better than that it is in one of a number of possible locations.
 What should we do in that case?

 4.5.4.
 Partially Observable MDPs#